 Getting millions or even billions of people around the world to do the same thing at the same time is no small feat.
-Every once in a while, though, a special event takes place that demands the attention of a large percentage of the world's population.
-The most-watched TV events in history draw in staggering numbers of diverse viewers.
+Every once in a while, though, a special event occurs that demands a large percentage of the world's population to pay attention.
+The most-watched TV events in history drew in staggering numbers of diverse viewers.

 President John F. Kennedy's Funeral - 1963

 On November 22, 1963, Americans learned that the 35th President of the United States, John F. Kennedy, had been assassinated by a sniper in Dallas, TX.
 Three days later, the funeral took place, and an estimated 180 million people tuned in to watch the ceremony.
 Ninety-three percent of American homes equipped with a television watched the event.